Science Kits: K-5 Grade

 North Carolina State Standards

-• 2.P.1.1 Illustrate how sound is produced by vibrating objects and columns of air.
+• PS.2.2.1 Carry out investigations to illustrate how sound is produced by vibrating objects and columns of air.

 3rd Grade